Bidet vs Toilet Paper: Data-Driven 2025 Guide

 • Unscrew the toilet seat bolts and remove the seat.

-• Connect the bidet hose to the T-valve and to the bidet attachment or seat.
+• Connect the bidet hose to the T-valve and the bidet attachment or seat.

 • Reinstall the seat or mount the bidet seat as instructed.

-• Turn on the water, check for leaks, and test spray aim.
+• Turn on the water, check for leaks, and test the controls according to the manual.

 Maintenance and hygiene

-• Wipe the seat and control panel weekly with a soft cloth and mild soap.
+• Wipe the seat and control panel with a soft cloth and a cleaner approved by the manufacturer.

 Alternatives and Hybrid Approaches